 Maybe not in the beginning but definitely when becoming a more advanced bird photographer understanding bird behavior is one of the key elements in bird photography.
 Understanding when certain things may happen will help to take a shot you have in your head.
-Bird taxonomy helps to identify the individual species or support discussions with other photographers about birds when not knowing the names in a different language.
+Bird taxonomy helps to identify the individual species or supports discussions with other photographers about birds when not knowing the names in a different language.

 I am using Collins Bird Guide and highly recommend it to anyone interested in birds or bird photography.

-Shutterspeed, aperture and ISO
+Shutter speed, aperture and ISO

-- E.g. Shutterspeed priority with 1/2000 minimum shutter speed for fast moving birds
+- E.g. Shutterspeed priority with 1/2000 minimum shutter speed for fast-moving birds

 - E.g. minimum f-stop at f/7.2 for small birds ensuring enough depth of field